List of Yngwie Malmsteen band members: 2002 onwards

 Touring for Attack!! began in December 2002 and featured Joakim Svalberg on keyboards.
 Rudy Sarzo replaced Cervino in February 2004, although by April he had left to join Dio's touring lineup.
 Cervino returned to the band for the tour in promotion of 2005's Unleash the Fury.
 Nick Z. Marino replaced Svalberg for a run of shows later in the year, before Sherinian returned for US tour dates in 2006.
 In February 2008, it was announced that White had parted ways with Malmsteen due to musical differences.
 His replacement was quickly confirmed to be former Judas Priest and Iced Earth frontman Tim "Ripper" Owens.
 Michael Troy and Bjorn Englen were subsequently announced as the replacements for Sherinian and Cervino, respectively.
 Marino rejoined the band in 2009, and in 2012 Englen was replaced by Ralph Ciavolino.
 Leading up to the release of Spellbound, rumors began to circulate that Owens had left the band.
 This was later confirmed by the singer, who was not featured on the album.

 Owens was not replaced – Malmsteen and Marino have handled lead vocal duties since his departure.
 In 2015, Johansson left to join W.A.S.P.
 Mark Ellis took his place and performed on Malmsteen's next studio album, World on Fire.
-By 2018, Ellis had been replaced by Brian Wilson.
+By 2018, Ellis had been replaced by Brian Wilson, who was replaced in 2023 by Kevin Klingenschmid.
+In 2024, Klingenschmid was replaced by Wyatt Cooper, who is Malmsteen's current touring drummer.